Il Teatro degli Orrori: Biography

 In June the band took the stage at the MTV Day 2010.
-In March 2011, on his Facebook page, Capovilla announced the departure of drummer Francesco Valente and the sacking of guitarist Bologna Violenta and bassist Mantelli.
-No info is given about replacements, except for the return to bass by Giulio Favero.
+In March 2011, on his Facebook page, Capovilla announced the departure of drummer Valente and the sacking of guitarist Manzan and bassist Mantelli.
+No info is given about replacements, except for the return to bass by Favero.

-22 July 2011 Giulio Favero announced on Facebook that the band was to start the recording of their third album with their original line-up.
-On 25 November 2011 the band announced the release of Il Mondo Nuovo scheduled for 31 January 2012.
+22 July 2011 Favero announced on Facebook that the band was to start the recording of their third album with their original line-up.
+On 25 November 2011 the band announced the release of Il mondo nuovo scheduled for 31 January 2012.
 The album consists of 16 tracks, for a total duration of almost 70 minutes; In March 2012, the group went on tour to promote the album.

+The group's fourth, self-titled album was released on October 2, 2015, this time with an expanded lineup of six members, including former session musicians Batelli and Laca.
+Following the album's release, a tour began, but was interrupted at the end of 2016, canceling dates scheduled for the following year for unspecified personal reasons.
+At this point, the group's activity ceased, and the band remained in a state of inactivity.

+On June 14, 2020, in a post on the Facebook group associated with the band's official page, Pierpaolo Capovilla declared that Il Teatro degli Orrori had ceased to exist for several years, without, however, specifying the reasons.

+On October 15, 2024, the band announced their reunion via social media, announcing the "Mai Dire Mai Tour" (Never Say Never Tour) for 2025, a nine-date tour across Italy, nine years after their last concert.